coolsamson7/velix/README.md

 # Installation

-The library is hosted on Github ( https://github.com/coolsamson7/velix )
+The library is published on [pub.dev](https://pub.dev/packages/velix )

-and published on pub.dev (https://pub.dev/packages/velix )